-Under Section 11 (4) if the appointment procedure in Section 11 (3) applies and-
+Section 11(4) provides that if the appointment procedure in sub-section (3) applies and-

-- a. a party fails to appoint an arbitrator within thirty days from the receipt of a request to do so from the other party; or - b. the two appointed arbitrators fail to agree on the third arbitrator within thirty days from the date of their appointment, the appointment shall be made upon request of a party, "the Supreme Court or, as the case may be, the High Court or any person or institution designated by such Court".
+- a party fails to appoint an arbitrator within thirty days from the receipt of a request to do so from the other party; or - b. the two appointed arbitrators fail to agree on the third arbitrator within thirty days from the date of their appointment, "the appointment shall be made, on an application of the party, by the arbitral institution designated by the Supreme Court, in case of international commercial arbitration, or by the High Court, in case of arbitrations other than international commercial arbitration, as the case may be.

-Section 11 (5) says that failing any agreement referred to in Section 11 (2), in an arbitration with a sole arbitrator if the parties fail to agree on the arbitrator within thirty days from receipt of a request by one party from the other party to so agree the appointment shall be made, upon request of a party, by "the Supreme Court or, as the case may be, the High Court or any person or institution designated by such Court".
+According to Section 11(5) of the Act, failing any agreement referred to in Section 11(2), in an arbitration with a sole arbitrator if the parties fail to agree on the arbitrator within thirty days from receipt of a request by one party from the other party to so agree the "the appointment shall be made on an application of the party in accordance with the provisions contained in Section 11(4).

-Section 11(6) provides that where, under an appointment procedure agreed upon by the parties,-
+Section 11(6) states that where, under an appointment procedure agreed upon by the parties,-

-- a. a party fails to act as required under that procedure; or - b. the parties, or the two appointed arbitrators, fail to reach an agreement expected of them under that procedure; or - c. a person, including an institution, fails to perform any function entrusted him or it under that procedure, a party may request the Chief Justice or any person or institution designated by him take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.
+- a. a party fails to act as required under that procedure; or - b. the parties, or the two appointed arbitrators, fail to reach an agreement expected of them under that procedure; or - c. a person, including an institution, fails to perform any function entrusted him or it under that procedure, "the appointment shall be made, on an application of the party, by the arbitral institution designated by the Supreme Court, in case of international commercial arbitration, or by the High Court, in case of arbitrations other than international commercial arbitration, as the case may be"; take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.